vassilevsky/vector/docs/manual/about/under-the-hood/guarantees.md

 This indicates that acknowledgements are fully supported for the given source or sink component.

-For a source, this means that the component is both able, at a protocol level, to indicate to the sender of the events a status code when and if the events are delivered, and that the source waits until this status is available for all the events in a batch.
+For a source, this means that the component is both able to indicate to the sender of the events a status code when and if the events are delivered at a protocol level, and that the source waits internally until this status is available for all the events in a batch before reporting that status.

 For a sink, this means the component is both able to determine if events are accepted by the destination, and communicates this status once